General Junior School Information

 Year 4 aims to help students become self-motivated, confident learners through inquiry and active participation in challenging and engaging experiences.
 As students consolidate more abstract concepts; their reliability on concrete materials decreases.

-Students continue to have the opportunity to learn and develop skills in various sports, in a weekly Year 4/5 Primary sport program.
+Students continue to have the opportunity to learn and develop skills in various sports in a weekly sport program.

-To develop further the students’ independence and leadership skills, we offer a three day annual school camp, along with student monitor responsibilities and the Buddy Program with Prep students.
+To develop further the students’ independence and leadership skills, we offer a three day annual school camp to Forest Edge, along with student monitor responsibilities and the Buddy Program with Prep students.

-The key components of the Year 5 program are to enable students to have the opportunity to be leaders of the Junior School, and to prepare them fully for their transition into the Middle and Senior Schools.
+Technology and self directed learning become a focus at Year 5.
 Through the daily use of their iPads and a highly engaging curriculum, students learn a variety of independent learning and team work skills as they develop further their understanding of abstract concepts.
 Students are offered a variety of ways to demonstrate understanding and are also prepared fully to undertake their NAPLAN tests

 The Year 5 camp takes the students to Sovereign Hill and leadership opportunities abound, whether on the Year 5 camp at Sovereign Hill, weekly assembles, buddy classes or in more general opportunities to assist around the school.
 The year culminates in the Night of the Notables, a wonderful self-directed learning project